ray-di/Ray.WebFormModule/README.md

         return $result;
     }
 ```
-Add error if validation failed.
+Validate all parameters.
+If validation failed, 'addError' with parameter name and message.

-`Ray\Validation\Exception\InvalidArgumentException` thrown, but if you provide **OnInvalid** method with `onValidate` prefixed method,
-Alternative result is return.
+`Ray\Validation\Exception\InvalidArgumentException` thrown on validation failed, But if you provide **OnInvalid** method with `onValidate` prefixed method, Alternative result is return.

 ```php
     public function onInvalidCreateUser(FailureInterface $failure)